37th Training Wing: Air Education and Training Command

-Additional changes came on 1 April 1994 when HQ USAF re-designated the technical training group as the 37th Training Group and the military training group as the 737th Training Group.
+Additional changes came on 1 April 1994 when HQ USAF redesignated the technical training group as the 37th Training Group and the military training group as the 737th Training Group.

-The 37th TW also inherited a fourth training mission, one which the Lackland Training Center had gained on 2 June 1993, when the Air Force decided to make Lackland the permanent home of the Inter-American Air Forces Academy (IAAFA).
+The 37th also inherited a fourth training mission, one which the Lackland Training Center had gained on 2 June 1993, when the Air Force decided to make Lackland the permanent home of the Inter-American Air Forces Academy (IAAFA).
 The academy had brought its technical training mission to Lackland in August 1992 from the hurricane-wrecked Homestead AFB in Florida.
 The Inter-American Air Forces Academy had trained officer and enlisted members of various air forces in Latin America since its organization in the Panama Canal Zone on 31 October 1948.
-On 1 July 1993, IAAFA was reassigned to Lackland's new host, the 37th Training Wing.
+On 1 July 1993, IAAFA was reassigned to the 37th Training Wing.

-While the wing gained IAAFA's technical training missions, it lost the officer training mission which AETC reassigned to Air University on 1 July 1993 and shortly thereafter moved to Maxwell AFB, Alabama.
-The wing also gained extensive technical training courses from two closing bases—Chanute AFB in Illinois and Lowry AFB in Colorado.
+While the wing gained IAAFA's technical training missions, it lost the officer training mission which AETC reassigned to the Air University on 1 July 1993 and shortly thereafter moved to Maxwell Air Force Base, Alabama.
+The wing also gained extensive technical training courses from two closing bases — Chanute Air Force Base in Illinois and Lowry Air Force Base in Colorado.
 The courses consisted of much of the Air Force's training for base support and operations.
 As the new courses began to come on line in 1993, the wing's technical trainee accessions grew significantly.
 In 1994, technical training entries almost reached 20,000, while basic military training remained at its pre-1986 level of about 35,000.
 In 1995, the wing reached near parity between basic military and technical training missions in terms of members trained.

-In the twenty-first century, the 937th Training Group, the Air Force component of the Medical Education and Training Campus located at Fort Sam Houston, was replaced by the 59th Training Group, part of the 59th Medical Wing.
+In 2016, the 937th Training Group, the Air Force component of the Medical Education and Training Campus located at Fort Sam Houston, was replaced by the 59th Training Group, part of the 59th Medical Wing.
+The 937th Training Group was reactivated in 2025.